ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * **ofswitch13-single-domain**: Two hosts connected to different OpenFlow switches.
 Both switches are managed by the default learning controller application.

+* **ofswitch13-custom-switch**: Two hosts connected to a single OpenFlow switch.
+The default learning controller application manages the switch.
+The switch datapath can be customized by the command line parameters.

 * **ofswitch13-external-controller**: Two hosts connected to different OpenFlow switches.
 The same external controller application manages both switches.